Gilda Barabino: Career

 After finishing her graduate studies, Barabino spent three years working as a chemical engineer at the Rohm and Haas Company, where she oversaw the synthesis of acrylics and acrylates.
 However, she found that she missed basic research and wanted to work in areas with biomedical applications.
 In 1989, she became a faculty member at the Northeastern University's department of chemical engineering and a senior research fellow, Center for Biotechnology Engineering at Northeastern.
 She was the vice provost for undergraduate education from 2000 to 2002 and rose to full professor in 2005.

 Together with Lance Collins, Barabino founded the Minority Faculty Forum in 1995.
 In 2006, they co-organized the Minority Faculty Development Workshop.

 In 2007 she moved to Georgia Tech, which was a center for sickle cell research.
 She was a professor in the department of biomedical engineering at Georgia Tech and Emory University, as well as the associate chair for graduate studies and the inaugural vice provost for academic diversity.

 In 2013 she became the Daniel and Frances Berg Professor and dean of the Grove School of Engineering at The City College of New York, where she maintained an active research group.
 Her areas of research included sickle cell disease, cell and tissue engineering, as well as race, ethnicity and gender in science and engineering.

 In 2019, Barabino was elected as a member into the National Academy of Engineering for leadership in bioengineering research and inclusive models of bioengineering education and faculty mentoring.

 On July 1, 2020, Barabino became the president of the Olin College of Engineering in Needham, Massachusetts.

-Since February 2022, Barabino has served as the president of AAAS.
+From 2021-2024, Dr. Barabino served as the President-elect, President, and Chair of the Board of Directors of AAAS.